databendlabs/databend/docs/doc/15-sql-functions/61-ai-functions/01-ai-to-sql.md

 title: 'AI_TO_SQL'
 ---

-Converts natural language into SQL queries with the latest [Codex](https://platform.openai.com/docs/models/codex) model `code-davinci-002`.
+Converts natural language instructions into SQL queries with the latest [Codex](https://platform.openai.com/docs/models/codex) model `code-davinci-002`.

 Databend offers an efficient solution for constructing SQL queries by incorporating OLAP and AI.
 Through this function, instructions written in a natural language can be converted into SQL query statements that align with the table schema.
 For example, the function can be provided with a sentence like "Get all items that cost 10 dollars or less" as an input and generate the corresponding SQL query "SELECT * FROM items WHERE price <= 10" as output.